 A close up image of a white fabric.

 Very lightweight fabrics are the breeze of the textile world.
-They are perfect for creating garments that float and flutter.
-With weights no heavier than 4oz or 150 gsm, these materials offer a delicate touch and an airy quality that's ideal for blouses and summer dresses.
+They're perfect for creating garments that float and flutter.
+With weights no heavier than 4oz or 150 gsm, these materials offer a delicate touch and an airy quality.
 They drape beautifully, conforming softly to the body without adding bulk or restricting movement.

 Very lightweight fabrics allow you to craft clothing pieces with excellent breathability for hot climates.
 Because these materials are thin, they often have a slight transparency.
 This makes them great for layered or lined patterns, where tiny differences in texture and color can be a creative bonus.